AJCordova/MiseTrackiOS/README.md

 |--------|---------|
 | ![Screen Recording 2025-12-02 at 16 43 14](https://github.com/user-attachments/assets/56d7815c-3b09-4518-8316-e6ce6e0a35a0) | ![Screen Recording 2025-12-02 at 16 45 48](https://github.com/user-attachments/assets/0b266c63-f839-4e8a-a855-d9d7f766da38) |

+### Active Development
+This project is under active development.
+The architecture is stabilizing, but breaking changes may occur as I refine patterns and add features.
+The core data models and service layer are relatively stable with basic error handling, while UI and advanced features are evolving.

 # MiseTrack

 A modern iOS application for managing sauce inventory and recipes, built with SwiftUI and Firebase.